Example Scenario

-Client Profile: Shared kitchen operator, Austin, TX · 1 ghost kitchen brand → 3 virtual brands · 80 delivery orders/day across platforms
+Scenario Profile: Hypothetical shared kitchen operator · 1 ghost kitchen brand → 3 virtual brands · modeled delivery volume across platforms

 Based on industry benchmark data, here's how a shared kitchen operator grew from 1 brand to 3 virtual brands — multiplying revenue from the same kitchen without proportional cost increases.